mx3m/Tabinikki/readme.md

 You can see a live demo [here](http://www.matmm.me/tabinikki/demo/).

-## How to install this?

-Well, if you already have an hosting platform and Wordpress installed on it: just download Tabinikki and upload the whole folder in wp-content/themes/ then activate it in your Wordpress Admin (Appearence/Themes).
-Done.

-If you want your gravatar to be at a 64x64 pixels like in my demo, open the comment-template.php in wp-include and change the number accordingly somewhere around the line 1421.

-Finally, I used the WP-Menu function in Tabinikki so you're free to customize your navigation menu directly from your Admin Panel (Appearance/Menu).

 #### Tabinikki is light and responsive

 I made this theme with bloggers and travelers in mind.
 The layout is really simple and will fit any display.